 - Consistent and strong long-term earnings growth; and

 - Strong relative price strength and price momentum.

 Group 2: Value & Financial Strength

 This group consists of value-oriented companies that pay a dividend and exhibit positive historical and projected earnings growth.
-Key elements used in selecting these stocks include:
+Key elements sought when selecting these stocks include: